-Consumers are by no means stuck into the agreement too; once the total amount of payments made exceed the outstanding payments - plus the final (MGFV or Balloon) of the vehicle - there are options to end the deal early via a voluntary termination.
+Consumers are by no means stuck into the agreement too; once the total amount of payments made exceeds the outstanding payments - plus the final (MGFV or Balloon) of the vehicle - there are options to end the deal early via a voluntary termination.

-There are various reasons as to why the consumer may want to end the deal early, with one of the most obvious being that they’re looking to get a new car and may find a superior deal.
+There are various reasons why the consumer may want to end the deal early, with one of the most obvious being that they’re looking to get a new car and may find a superior deal.

-This is where a decision will have to be made, and there are viable options to take:
+This is where a decision will have to be made, and there are viable options to take.